 If the questionnaire requires the respondents not to restrict their thoughts, open-ended questionis the best choice.
 But, if the surveyor wants a specific response then close-ended questions should be their primary choice.
 The key to asking closed-ended questions is to generate data that is easy to analyze and spot trends; not to mention, closed-ended questions are easier for the survey taker..

-6.It is important to know your audience: As a thumb rule, the survey creator should know their target audience.
+6.It is important to know your audience: As a thumb rule, a researcher should know their target audience.
 For example, if the target audience is Spanish, sending the questionnaire in any other language will not yield desired responses.
 Something that may seem clear to you may be confusing to your respondents.
 Use simple language and terminology that your respondents will understand, and avoid technical jargon and industry-specific language that might confuse or frustrate your respondents.